Frequently Asked Questions

 Is REvolve available to purchase?

-However, we are more than delighted to keep you in the know of any new developments.
-Send a quick request to be on our mailing list or any other inquiries to firstname.lastname@example.org.
+We are however more than happy to keep you updated of any new developments.
+Send a quick request to be on our mailing list or any other inquiries to email@example.com.

 I like my mouse and keyboard.
 What makes REvolve better?

 REvolve is about crossbreeding the best of M/K with the best of gamepad to create an offspring that can go places and do things that either parent couldn't do on their own.
 It's a practical device that does not have to compromise on comfort or precision.